The long summer stretch between academic semesters presents a lot of opportunities.

 Securing a summer job can be a great way to make some extra money while all that new knowledge settles in your mind.
 An internship or externship could teach you some new skills and broaden your professional network.
-Check with your major department or the Cohen Career Center to find out more about potential opportunities.
+Check with your major department or the Cohen Career Center to find a good fit for your goals.

 Other summer opportunities: